 If you’re a health professional exploring the idea of establishing a home health agency or are trying to determine which services you can and can’t offer, this article will help.

-Home health care covers a wide range of health services administered in your home following an injury or illness.
-For many, it is an ideal solution as it is cost-effective, convenient, and just as effective as the care that you would receive in a hospital or clinic.
+Home health care covers a wide range of health services administered in a client’s home following an injury or illness.
+For many, it’s an ideal solution as it’s cost-effective, convenient, and just as effective as the care that clients would receive in a hospital or clinic.

-Sometimes called home-care, supportive care, or in-home care, home health care is provided by a qualified professional in your own home, rather than in a clinic or other group accommodation.
+Sometimes called home-care, supportive care, or in-home care, home health care is provided by a qualified professional in a client’s own home, rather than in a clinic or other group accommodation.

 Under Medicare Part A (which covers hospital insurance), along with Medicare Part B (medical insurance), there are a number of home health services available, including: